 What did I do to prepare to get into CSULA’s Masters program and CDP?

-I started searching ways I could up my application game because I knew only about 15 people got into the CDP and I had to be one of them.
-I was not about to give this my all and then fail so I got creative.
+I started searching ways I could up my application game.
 I was accepted into the “College Volunteer Program” at Lurie Children’s Hospital my junior year after several applications, phone calls, and interviews ,and began working on the Neurology floor connecting nurses calls with the OR, CT scans or from the receptions desk, etc. It wasn’t too glamouros but I felt so inspired being in that hospital.
 I had done Dance Marathon for the Children’s Miracle Network a 24 hour dance marathon (no sitting allowed!) for the kids at Luries for years through DePaul so it felt really special to see some of them there.

 After I had made some friends with some of the staff on my floor I felt comfortable enough reaching out to the Clinical Nutrition Manager at Luries and kindly asked her if she wouldn’t mind asking the RDs if one might be willing to take me under their wing for a day (I was already cleared through the hospital which is usually most people’s concern).
 Soon enough Ann emailed me saying she would be happy to take me and that was that.
 One day of shadowing turned into over a year of Ann showing me the ins and outs of Diabetes Education, Grand Rounds, PICU rounds, and charting!
-She even got me a seat in the Pediatric Nutrition Conference 2 years in a row at Luries where my brain was blown to pieces learning the research happening with some amazingly smart RDs, Physicians, etc that presented.
-I am so lucky to have had Ann and I realize not everyone gets this opportunity but if you can make it happen in any way (private practice, nutrition educator etc.) it gives you a HUGE one up from the rest of the applicants.
+She even got me a seat in the Pediatric Nutrition Conference 2 years in a row.
+I am so lucky to have had Ann and I realize not everyone gets this opportunity but if you can make it happen in any way (private practice, nutrition educator etc.) it gives you some good perspective into what being an RD is really like.
 She also wrote me a letter of recommendation.